Foreign tax credits (FTCs)

 In addition, various other adjustments should be made in order to avoid abuse.
 Furthermore, a number of anti-abuse provision have been included (e.g. in order to avoid double dips).

-As of tax year 2019 (financial years ending 31 December 2018 and later), a minimum tax base is introduced.
+Finally, a minimum tax base should be taken into account.
 There are no limits on certain deductions (such as DRD, IID, and the investment deduction).
 Other deductions may offset only 70% of the taxable amount exceeding EUR 1 million.
 These deductions include, amongst others, incremental NID and carried-forward NID.
 The remaining 30% will be fully taxable at the CIT rate (see Minimum tax base in the Taxes on corporate income section).

 The investment deduction is a deduction from the tax base in addition to the normal tax depreciation on, amongst others, qualifying patents, environmentally friendly R&D investments, and energy-saving investments (see also PwC's COVID-19 Updates).